MicroEJ/AbstractionLayer-Linux/README.md

 )
 ```

+### Docker configuration

+In case of running a docker image to build the executable, you must set the following environment variables:
+- ``DOCKER_IMAGE`` to chose the docker image to use.
+- ``ROOT_PROJECT_DIR`` indicating the absolute path to the root of your project

 ## VEE Port Configuration

-At build time, the VEE Port configuration project will install the 3 following files into the ``project/microej/scripts/`` folder:
+At build time, the VEE Port configuration project will install the 3 following files into the ``vee/scripts/`` folder:

 * ``set_project_env.sh``